The Rise of Venture Debt: A Response to the New Normal in the Entrepreneurial Ecosystem

 28 July, 2025

-The rise of venture debt as a financing alternative that allows founders to access liquidity without diluting their capital in the company is redefining the rules of the game.
-In an environment marked by investor caution and greater demands for efficient capital management, this modality is consolidating itself as a strategic lever for companies with traction and a long-term vision.
+The rise of venture debt as a financing alternative is reshaping the financing landscape, offering founders a way to access liquidity without diluting their company’s capital.
+In an era of investor caution and greater demands for efficient capital management, this option has emerged as a strategic tool for companies with traction and a long-term vision.

-In the last two years, venture debt has become a key tool in the financial structure of high-growth companies.
-Its emergence responds to a structural change in the venture capital market: after record investments in 2021, venture capital has shifted toward a position where investment funds prioritize criteria such as sustainable growth or the company’s runway.
+Over the past two years, venture debt has become a cornerstone in the financial strategies of high-growth companies.
+Its rising popularity responds to a structural change in the venture capital market: after record investments in 2021, venture capital has shifted toward a position where investment funds prioritize criteria like sustainable growth and the company’s runway.

-In this context, this financing formula has found the ideal breeding ground for growth, but it is not the ideal solution for all types of companies.
+Against this backdrop, venture has found fertile ground for growth, but it is not a one-size-fits-all solution for all companies.
 “Venture debt is not for small or early-stage startups.
 If you’re not growing 30% or 40% annually, you probably don’t have a good product-market fit,“ said Christhi Theiss, head of debt investments at BBVA Spark, during her speech at the panel ”Venture Debt: A Smart Alternative For Startups”, held as part of South Summit 2025.

-Christhi Theiss’ statement sums up the market consensus well: debt is not intended to replace equity, but rather to complement it when there are solid metrics and scalability.
-“Venture debt is there to support smart growth, with a solid operational foundation,” Theiss remarked during this event.
+Theiss’ statement captures the market consensus: venture debt is not designed to replace equity financing, but rather to complement it when there are solid metrics and scalability.
+“Venture debt is there to support smart growth, with a solid operational foundation,” Theiss remarked at the event.

-Spain embraces debt as a lever for startup growth
+Spain embraces debt as a catalyst for startup growth

 This evolution reflects a notable change in the financing model for high-growth companies in Spain.
-Although the ecosystem has doubled in value since 2020 to reach €110 billion, its conversion rate to advanced stages such as Series A is still below the European average.
-In this context, debt is positioned as an essential bridge for scaling projects without relying exclusively on equity.
+Although the ecosystem has doubled in value since 2020, reaching €110 billion, its progression to advanced stages such as Series A remain below the European average.
+In this context, debt is positioned as an critical bridge, enabling startups to scale projects without relying exclusively on equity.

-From an European perspective, this trend is also generating greater interest among entrepreneurs.
-According to the ‘State of European Tech Report 2024’ produced by Atomico, the European ecosystem closed 2024 with some €45 billion in venture capital investment.
+From a European perspective, this trend is also gaining traction among entrepreneurs.
+According to the ‘State of European Tech Report 2024’ by Atomico, the European ecosystem closed out 2024 with some €45 billion in venture capital investment.
 However, there is still a significant gap in growth stage financing: over the last decade, European scaleups have been underfunded by more than $375 billion compared to their US counterparts.

-To reduce this gap, venture debt is emerging as a key financial lever.
-While markets such as the United Kingdom, France, and Germany already have specialized vehicles and a greater financial culture around this financing solution, Spain is beginning to stand out for its accelerated adoption and growing interest from institutional investors.
+To bridge this gap, venture debt is emerging as a vital financial tool.
+While markets such as the United Kingdom, France, and Germany have specialized vehicles and a greater financial culture based on this financing solution, Spain is rapidly gaining ground, fueled by growing adoption and interest from institutional investors.

-Latin America: Venture debt establishes itself as a key growth lever in the growth and late stages
+Latin America: Venture debt emerges as a key growth catalyst in the growth and late stages

-In Latin America, venture debt is gaining prominence in response to an ecosystem that is facing stabilization but continues to be marked by high interest rates and lower liquidity.
-According to the report prepared by Endeavor and Glisco Partners, “Venture Capital and Growth Equity in LATAM: Overview, Trends, and Outlook for 2025”, there has been an increase in the use of debt in a smaller number of transactions: while in 2023, $1.42 billion was raised in 57 deals, in 2024, financing obtained through this channel reached $1.63 billion in 40 rounds.
+In Latin America, venture debt is gaining traction in response to an ecosystem that is facing stabilization but continues to be marked by high interest rates and lower liquidity.
+According to the report prepared by Endeavor and Glisco Partners, “Venture Capital and Growth Equity in LATAM: Overview, Trends, and Outlook for 2025”, venture debt usage has surged despite fewer transactions: while $1.42 billion was raised in 57 deals in 2023, financing obtained through this channel reached $1.63 billion in 40 rounds in 2024.

-According to the same study, the average ticket for this financing solution in the region reached $41 million, well above the $7 million average in venture capital rounds.
-This figure reflects a different investor appetite and shows that debt remains the predominant source of capital in specific rounds, particularly in growth and late stages.
-In fact, as the same report by Endeavor and Glisco Partners points out, a third of the startups that raised capital in 2021 have raised new rounds of financing, with a significant proportion through debt.
+The same report highlights that the average deal for this financing solution in the region reached $41 million, well above the $7 million average in venture capital rounds.
+This figure reflects a shift in investor appetite and shows that debt remains the predominant source of capital in specific rounds, particularly in growth and late stages.
+Notably, a third of the startups that raised capital in 2021 have raised new rounds of financing, with a significant proportion through debt, as the same report by Endeavor and Glisco Partners points out.

-On the other hand, according to the report ‘Trends in Tech 2025’, prepared by the Latin American Venture Capital and Private Equity Association (LAVCA), at least seven Latin American startups raised more than $60 million using this type of financing, compared to six in 2023.
+Meanwhile, according to the report ‘Trends in Tech 2025’ by the Latin American Venture Capital and Private Equity Association (LAVCA), at least seven Latin American startups raised more than $60 million using this type of financing, up from six in 2023.

 What should entrepreneurs keep in mind?

-The growth of venture debt is not only a response to a more demanding financial environment, but also to an evolution in the way scaleups and investors understand growth.
-It is no longer just about raising capital, but about building sustainable, diversified financial structures that are aligned with the strategic objectives of each stage.
+The rise of venture debt is not only a response to a more demanding financial environment, but also to an evolution in the way scaleups and investors approach growth.
+Rather than being simply about raising capital, venture debt is about building sustainable, diversified financial structures that align with the strategic objectives of each stage.
 Some key elements for accessing this financing formula are:

 • Financial readiness.
 Founders must have a skilled CFO who can speak the same financial language and access venture debt.